How to become a full stack WordPress developer?

 WordPress is the most popular CMS in the world, with millions of new websites created every year.
-Despite its reputation for being beginner-friendly for those with no coding skills, the platform ultimately comes down to code.
-Learning to create and modify WordPress code is the best way to get the most out of it.
+Despite its reputation for being beginner-friendly for those with no coding skills, the platform ultimately comes down to code, so learning to introduce and modify code in your WordPress site is the best way to get the most out of it.

-But to understand and manage WordPress code, you need to learn multiple programming languages that intertwine and interact with each other to make websites possible.
+But to understand and manage code in WordPress, you need to learn multiple programming languages that intertwine and interact with each other to make websites possible.
 In other words, you need to become a full-stack web developer.

 This article explores what full-stack WordPress developers are, what they do, and the skills you need to become one.

 - Full stack WordPress developers contribute to front and backend web development.

 - To be a well-rounded full stack WordPress developer, you’ll also need to know how to manage MySQL databases, application programming interfaces (APIs), version control software, and the WordPress CMS platform itself.

 - It takes at least six months to gain the skills you need to be a full stack WordPress developer, and around two years to become a pro.

 In general, a full-stack developer is a software developer that contributes to both front and backend development.